NUMERATOR CANADIAN PRICE PULSE

 Numerator’s Canadian Price Pulse leverages verified purchase data to track observed changes in the prices consumers are paying for everyday goods.
 Updated weekly, it provides the most timely look at rising prices available in the Canadian market, with channel-specific views and added cuts for consumer demographic segments including ethnicity, generation and income level.

-• Grocery prices are up 3.32%, a decrease compared to the prior week.
+• Grocery prices are up 4.78%, an increase compared to the prior week.

-• Health & beauty prices were up 1.31% vs. YA, a minor increase vs. the prior week.
+• Health & beauty prices were up 4% vs. YA, an increase vs. the prior week.

-• Prices for household items were up 3.42% vs. YA, a decrease from the prior period.
+• Prices for household items were up 4.48% vs. YA, an increase from the prior period.

 Gas & convenience and online have been the two retail channels with the most variable rates of grocery inflation.
-Gas & convenience grocery inflation continues to decline after several consecutive weeks of increases in February 2025, while online grocery inflation has accelerated in the most recent week.
+Gas & convenience grocery inflation continues to decline after several consecutive weeks of increases in February 2025, while online grocery inflation has continued to accelerate week-over-week.

 Subscribe for updates on inflation.